Honkai Star Rail Blade build

 How do I get Blade in Honkai Star Rail?

 Being a treasured five-star character, Blade isn’t always easy to come by; they could take you a significant number of Warps to get.
-While it’s yet to be confirmed, it’s highly likely that Blade will have his own limited Character Event Warp banner.
-Therefore, you should be able to narrow down your search a little better.
+With Blade having his own limited Character Event Warp banner, you also have a limited time to get him once his banner is active.
 Be sure to read up on the Honkai Star Rail pity system so you’re in the know on how many Warps it could take you to get Blade.

 Who is Honkai Star Rail’s Blade?